zainimran/mysite/content/resume.md

 ### Profile {#profile}

-An experienced developer who has skills in leading-edge web technologies with a knack for learning new frameworks.
+An experienced developer who has skills in leading-edge web technologies and a knack for learning new frameworks.

 ------